|Category:||Commentaries & Reference|

 Iain M. Duguid, Dean of Online Learning and Professor of Old Testament, Westminster Theological Seminary; author, Song of Songs (Reformed Expository Commentary)

 “It is a rare commentary that stirs the emotions.
 But then it makes sense that a commentary that ably presents the Song of Solomon would lead the reader not only to think deeply, but also to feel deeply and to worship whole-heartedly.
 O’Donnell’s insights are fresh, clear, and personal, equipping readers to communicate the love of Christ for his bride from this ancient book in a compelling way.”

 Nancy Guthrie, Bible teacher; author, Even Better than Eden

 “Our culture treats sex as an idol and the church often treats it as a taboo, rarely talking about it.
 This situation is a formula for disaster.
 We need more preaching and teaching in our churches, and the Song of Songs is an essential biblical resource that God has given us to lead us toward a godly theology and holy practice of sexuality.
 Doug O’Donnell has given us a profound, rich, and witty reflection on the Song that will encourage depth of understanding and motivation for right thinking and behavior.
 I recommend this book enthusiastically for everyone, but particularly on those who preach and teach the book in a church context.”

-—Tremper Longman, Robert H. Gundry Professor of Biblical Studies, Westmont College
+Tremper Longman III, Distinguished Scholar and Professor Emeritus of Biblical Studies, Westmont College

 “Doug O’Donnell unfolds the Song of Solomon with personal and pastoral delight—and with attention to the poetic text and the biblical context.
 Into his exposition are woven warm-hearted exhortations, rich literary allusions, and a great deal of wit.
 This volume helps us celebrate the Bible’s celebration of married love.”